St Comgall's Church: First church (1818–1859)

 The current church is the second to exist on the site.
-The first was built from 1818 to 1820, and originally called the "Church of Antrim", not St. Comgall's.
-Funds were raised in 1817 to build a new church in the town by the Rev. Bernard McCann, Curate (CC) of Drummaul. £1400 (£103,376, as of 2025) was spent to built the first church.
+The first was built from 1818 to 1820, and originally called the "Church of Antrim", not St Comgall's.
+Funds were raised in 1817 to build a new church in the town by the Rev. Bernard McCann, Curate (CC) of Drummaul. £1400 (£103,376, as of 2025) was spent to build the first church.
 A Sunday school was attended by 174 children: 105 boys and 68 girls.
 When the first church opened it only had 60 seat holders.
 Pew no. 27 was bought by Lord Massereene for the use of his servants.
 Those who were not seat holders had to stand and observe Mass.
 It accommodated 600 churchgoers.
 A statue of the Blessed Virgin Mary is the only surviving object of the 1818 church, this statue now sits in a niche overlooking the adjoining graveyard.

 Current church (1860–present)

 In the 1860s Fr.
 O'Loughlin, Parish Priest (PP) of Drummaul and Antrim, began the work of building a new church, the site was planned to be at the "station junction and craigstown roads" near Randalstown, but the sub-landlord refused to sell the site.
 This act birthed an amazing feat conceived by Fr.
 O'Loughlin to build the new church around the pre-existing one.
-The old church was left intact until construction reached its roof height, the old church was dismantled and moved brick-by-brick through the door of the new church (St. Comgall's).
-Left over bricks, from St. Comgall's, were moved to railway street and used to build the Protestant Hall, now an Orange Hall.
+The old church was left intact until construction reached its roof height, the old church was dismantled and moved brick-by-brick through the door of the new church (St Comgall's).
+Left over bricks, from St Comgall's, were moved to railway street and used to build the Protestant Hall, now an Orange Hall.

 In 1873 the Parish of Antrim was formed, breaking away from Drummaul.

 Fr.
 Davey, PP 1935–1970, was told that covering the church in linseed oil would help to preserve the church's black stone, so the church was covered in the oil in an effort to preserve the colour of the stone.
 The oil coat sealed the stone, so much that trapped moisture couldn't get out of the porous stone.
 Water began to damage the timber frame, and run down the walls inside, so in the 1970s the church was renovated, and the oil removed.
 The removal process contributed to the lightening of the stone as has weathering over time.

 During the 1970s, renovations two permanent confessionals were built on either side of the sanctuary.
 There were added as extensions to the preexisting church building.

-To mark 200 years of a Catholic church in Antrim town a book, written by the sacristan of St. Comgall's, Brendan Smith, was published in 2018.
+To mark 200 years of a Catholic church in Antrim town a book, written by the sacristan of St Comgall's, Brendan Smith, was published in 2018.
 The book, titled "Silent Night Holy Night - 200 Years of a Catholic Church in Antrim", details the history of the church, parish, the associated school and Gaelic Athletic Association club, and a history of Antrim town.
 It also covered the history of Christianity in the surrounding area.